yatusiter/babel-plugin-transform-tiscript/README.md

     Babel is aiming the same goal as transpile script to run in universal browser environments.
 That's inspired me to dig deeper
-    If there is a way to write a babel plugin for tiscript, using the plugin we can transpile some javascript libraries not affixed to browser apis.Some syntax that only supported in tiscript will handled by magic string replacement(dist/util.js).
+    If there is a way to write a babel plugin for tiscript, using the plugin we can transpile some javascript libraries not affixed to browser APIS.Some syntax that only supported in tiscript will handled by magic string replacement(dist/util.js).

 #Babel Transform
 ---